FullMetalChains/cvt-image-recognition-model/README.md

 - **ViT**: A baseline Vision Transformer model.
 - **ResNet50**: A CNN-based baseline for comparison.

-Each notebook includes data loading, training, evaluation, and model saving.

 ### 🔹 inference
 A real-time Tkinter + OpenCV app that:
 - Loads a trained model